RaghavSrivastava25/META-Stock-Price-Prediction/README.md

 # META-Stock-Price-Prediction
-META Stock price prediction using LSTM Neural Network in Tensorflow
+META Stock price prediction using an LSTM Neural Network in Tensorflow